econprofmath/starter-hugo-academic/content/authors/admin/_index.md

 <div id="teaching-philosophy">
     <h2>Teaching Philosophy</h2>
-    <p>His teaching philosophy is centered around active learning, and he firmly believes in the power of technology to enhance student success, particularly in large class settings.
-He is a strong advocate for creativity in student engagement and finds innovative ways to ensure a comprehensive understanding of his subject matter.</p>
+    <p>His teaching philosophy is centered around active learning in the classroom and leveraging technology to deliver an authentic learning experience, even in large classrooms.
+Technology has the power to enhance student success through frequent quizzes, interactive videos, and Ai powered learning software.
+He advocates for creativity in building student engagement and innovative ways to deliver subject matter.</p>
 </div>

 <div id="areas-of-focus">
     <h2>Areas of Focus</h2>
-    <p>Since joining York University, his primary focus has been on teaching first-year undergraduate courses including the Principles of Economics and Mathematics for Economics.
+    <p>Since joining York University, his primary focus has been on teaching first-year undergraduate courses including the principles of economics and mathematics for economics.
 These courses have also driven his scholarly pursuits, prompting him to research the efficacy of ALEKS, a math learning environment, in preparing students for economics majors.</p>
 </div>

 <div id="contributions">
     <h2>Contributions</h2>
     <p>Robert McKeown is also the Academic Director of SNACK, the Student Numeracy Assistance Centre at York University, and collaborates on GAMES — A Gentle Approach to Math, Excel, and Stats.
-GAMES is an innovative 24-week open-education resource that prepares a diverse range of students for majors in economics, business, and social science.</p>
+GAMES is a cutting-edge 24-week open-education resource (OER) designed to equip a diverse range of students for studies in economics, business, and the social sciences.</p>
 </div><br>